MasterCloudApps-Projects/shopping-users/README.md

     * **jest.config.unit.js**: jest unit test config (necessary to override default test configuration used for integration test)
 * **.dockerignore**: file with files and folders to ignore when generating docker image.
 * **.eslintrc.js**: ESLint configuration file.
-* **docker-compose-dev.yml**: allows to launch the necessary resources to run the app in local (MySQL database).
+* **docker-compose-dev.yml**: allows to launch the necessary resources to run the app in local (MySQL database, Kafka broker).
-* **docker-compose.yml**: launch the application, along with the necessary resources (MySQL database), using a local docker image.
+* **docker-compose.yml**: launch the application, along with the necessary resources (MySQL database, Kafka broker), using a local docker image.
 The image to use is retrieved from the environment variable `DOCKER_LOCAL_IMAGE`.
 * **Dockerfile**: contains all the commands to assemble the app image.
 * **dockerize.sh**: script responsible for generating the docker image locally with the current code, without uploading it to [Dockerhub](https://hub.docker.com/).
 To do this, use the environment variable `DOCKER_LOCAL_IMAGE` as the image name (which also adds writes to the `.env` file from which docker-compose retrieves the environment variables to use).
 Then build the app by running the docker-compose file above.
 * **jest-testcontainers-config.js**: file with testcontainers configuration to run integration tests using necessary docker images.